-You can also optionally include an Attachments column, which enables attachment management for plan files from the directory.
+You can also include various Plan File Columns.
+The Attachments column in this section enables attachment management for plan files from the directory.
 The column displays the current number of attachments for the plan file.
 Users can click this number to access the File Attachments dialog for the plan file.
 This is the same dialog used by the File Attachments command in Axiom forms, allowing users to upload, view, edit, and delete attachments (according to user permissions).
 The Attachments column only displays in the directory if plan file attachments are enabled for the file group.

 To configure which columns are included and in what order, click Select Columns.
-In the Select Columns
+In the Select Columns dialog: